Sweat Equity Agreement: Understanding Startup Equity

 Cons

-• If an employee chooses to leave in the middle of an agreement, whether for another job offer, medical reasons, or relocation, your company can find itself in a difficult position.
+• If an employee chooses to leave the company in the middle of an agreement, whether due to another job offer, medical reasons, or relocation, your company may find itself in a difficult position.

-• Many sweat equity agreements don’t work out.
-A sweat equity arrangement can make managing poor worker performance a more complex issue, especially when termination is required.
-If your agreement isn’t well defined, you can find yourself in serious trouble when confronted with poor employee performance and no clear mechanism to take back the equity offered.
+• Many sweat equity agreements commonly used don’t work out.
+A sweat equity arrangement can complicate the management of poor worker performance, especially when termination is required.
+If your agreement isn’t well-defined, you can find yourself in serious trouble when confronted with poor employee performance and no clear mechanism to recoup the equity offered.

-• A poorly written exit- agreement can create unnecessary risk for the business, especially when multiple employees with sweat equity choose to leave the company in a short time frame.
+• A poorly written exit agreement can create unnecessary risk for the business, especially when multiple employees with significant ownership stakes choose to leave the company within a short timeframe.

 • Sweat equity heightens the risk of tax consequences for both the business and the individuals involved.
 The equity agreement needs to take this into consideration and mitigate any impacts.

-• Offering shares outright can be risky, and setting up alternate equity methods (such as a vesting schedule through an ESS) is complicated, requiring definite legal assistance.
+• Offering shares outright can be risky, and setting up alternative equity methods (such as a vesting schedule through an Employee Stock Option Plan, or ESS) is complicated, requiring definite legal assistance.

 The downsides to sweat equity can be severe and far-reaching, but that’s not necessarily a reason to discount the idea altogether.
 When set up correctly and with legal assistance, a sweat equity agreement can be beneficial in specific circumstances.
 However, this should never be undertaken as a DIY project.
-The serious legal and financial impact of a badly written agreement is why it’s always important to engage a professional in the equity process.
+The serious legal and financial implications of a poorly written agreement are why it’s always important to engage a professional in the equity process.

 Your sweat equity agreement should protect the company.
 Here are a few ways in which a well-written equity agreement can do this.